Housing Market

-What you might not be familiar with would be the man being this successful hotel chain, Fragrance Group CEO James Koh Wee Meng.
-Among Singapore’s richest, the hotelier and property magnate actually hails from a jewellery background but made his mark with the first Fragrance Hotel (in Geylang) and its rapid expansion when he was just 33.
+You might be familiar with the brand Fragrance Hotels, a line of affordable hotels in Singapore with a past rep of being “love hotels”—well, those you sneak in for a discreet dose of hanky-panky.
+What you might not be familiar with would be the CEO behind this successful hotel chain.
+He is none other than James Koh Wee Meng.
+Among Singapore’s richest, the hotelier and property magnate actually hails from a jewellery background but made his mark with the first Fragrance Hotel (in Geylang) and its rapid expansion when he was just 33 years of age.

-Disclaimer: These houses are private property, so please do not trespass if you’re ever nearby – just admire them from afar if you pass by.
+Disclaimer: These houses are private property, so please do not trespass if you’re ever nearby—just admire them from afar if you pass by.

 bungalowSituated besides the Lornie Viaduct and off Joan Road, the bungalow is relatively near to the main road and highway.